figshare/user_documentation/APIv2/index.md

 ## Conditional requests

 Most responses should return an ETag header and a Last-Modified header.
-You can use the values of these headers to create condiditional requests.
+You can use the values of these headers to create conditional requests.
 We encourage  to use these whenever possible.